 The site is considered to be a suitable location for residential development.
-Burston is identified as an 'Other Village' within the adopted Joint Core Strategy (2011), whilst it has been upgraded to a 'Service Village' within Appendix 3 of the GNLP recognising the level of services, facilities and infrastructure available there within.
-These include a public house/restaurant and a primary school within walking distance of the site.
+Scole is identified as a 'Service Village' within the adopted Joint Core Strategy (2011), recognising the level of services, facilities and infrastructure available there within.
+Scole's facilities include public houses/restaurants and a primary school and are within walking distance of the site.
 The village also benefits from regular bus services to the market town of Diss where further amenities are available.

 There are no known physical limitations or constraints on the site which would make development of the site difficult or unacceptable.
 The site is not located within protected areas such as Greenbelt, AONB or Flood Zones 2 and 3.
-A PROW runs across the northern boundary of the site.
+The site is not subject to any PROW which may be affected by development of the site.

-The site benefits from an existing access off of Gissing Road (30mph) which could be upgraded, if necessary, as part of any development.
+The site benefits from an existing access off of Low Road (30mph) which could be upgraded, if required, as part of any development.